 During this project the Konkani language version of the Portage program was developed and field tested and one hundred and twenty anganwadi workers were trained in Ponda taluka on identifying red flags for common child hood disabilities.
 They were taught to provide simple home based early interventions.

 A number of outreach health camps were organized and networks were established for future work with children with developmental disabilities.
 And the acceptability and feasibility of the Portage curriculum was assessed in one taluka of Goa.

 The approach provided the Anganwadi Worker (AWW) the flexibility to let all children, including those with special needs and disabilities, acquire skills at their own pace.
-Through the program they could identify children with special needs and also advice parents on use of simple activities of early intervention.
+Through the programme they could identify children with special needs and also advice parents on use of simple activities of early intervention.

-|Facilitator demonstrating the activities to
+Facilitator demonstrating the activities to

-the Anganwadi teachers
+the anganwadi teachers